-2.2.
-Problematic Bugs
+2.2 Problematic Bugs

 Recon ensures that the blocks in a transaction are consistent, but it depends on the transaction mechanism being both implemented and used correctly.
-We next describe four classes of bugs that break these assumptions and provide some examples of recent bugs in the Ext3, Ext4, and the Btrfs file system code deployed in "stable" Linux kernel releases.
+Below, we describe four classes of bugs that break these assumptions, and provide some examples of recent bugs in the Ext3, Ext4 and the Btrfs file system code deployed in "stable" Linux kernel releases.

-Overwrite Bugs.
-A write occurs to a location when it shouldn't have happened at all, either due to improper writing or flushing of buffers, or some other failure that causes a misdirected write.
+Overwrite bugs: A write occurs to a location when it shouldn't have happened at all, either due to improper writing or flushing of buffers, or some other failure that causes a misdirected write.
 For example, Ext4 stores file system quota information as data in special quota files.
-The contents of these files are metadata, similar to directories, but they were overwritten in place without first writing to the journal, when the file system was used with certain mount options [Kara 2010].
+The contents of these files are metadata, similar to directories, but they were overwritten in place without first writing to the journal, when the file system was used with certain mount options [16].
 Recon's consistency invariants would not detect this problem because the journal would appear to be consistent.
-Similarly, a high-profile bug was recently introduced in the Ext4 file system, in which the inode bitmap was modified without updating the journal, which could lead to occasional corruption [Sandeen 2012].
-Interestingly, after the corruption issue was reported, the developers at first mistakenly thought that the root cause was an incorrect update to the journal superblock [Ts'o 2012].
-This suggests that understanding, using, and implementing the transactional mechanism is challenging and bug prone.
+Similarly, a high profile bug was recently introduced in the Ext4 file system, in which the inode bitmap was modified without updating the journal, which could lead to occasional corruption [27].
+Interestingly, after the corruption issue was reported, the developers at first mistakenly thought that the root cause was an incorrect update to the journal superblock [33].
+This suggests that understanding, using and implementing the transactional mechanism is challenging and bug prone.
 In this case, if the file system is allowed to continue running, the transaction that was missing the inode bitmap update in the journal would commit, and the checkpoint of that transaction would bring everything back to a consistent state, with no one the wiser.
-Consistency problems only occur when an ill-timed crash forces recovery from the incomplete journal entries.
+Consistency problems only occur when an illtimed crash forces recovery from the incomplete journal entries.
 When Recon is used in production, things actually become worse.
 Recon would detect that the journal contents are inconsistent, because the inode bitmap updates are missing (e.g., unallocated inodes would appear to change), and then discard the transaction and stop the file system.
 The inode bitmap, overwritten in place, would cause the file system to become inconsistent.
-Figure 2 illustrates two of these forms of overwrite bugs.
-In Figure 2(a), the metadata block S is being written directly to its final destination without first updating the journal, similar to the Ext4 inode bitmap bug.
-In Figure 2(b) metadata block Q has been successfully committed to the journal, but the subsequent write of that block to its final location is misdirected, corrupting a previously committed (and checkpointed) metadata block O and leaving an older, inconsistent version of Q on the disk.